Compare Jamaican Black Castor Oil VS Castor Oil. Discover their differences and similarities and choose which one is best for you.

 When deciding on which is better, it helps to understand where the differences originate between these two products.
 Much of the answer lies in the actual production of the two items.

 Jamaican black castor oil is produced by heating those same castor beans, roasting them prior to grinding them up and boiling them.
 The scent of Jamaican black castor oil will reflect this process with a slightly burnt odor.
-Finished products have a significantly darker coloration than regular castor oil, a quick identifying feature.
+Finished products have a significantly darker coloration than regular castor oil.
+This is a quick identifying feature.

 Both will contain the primary ingredient that is known for bringing about anti-inflammatory responses – ricinoleic acid.
 This omega fatty acid is best known for reducing inflammation, stimulating hair regrowth, and for its moisturizing properties.

-What’s the Difference in Jamaican Black Castor Oil vs Castor Oil?
+What’s the Difference between Jamaican Black Castor Oil vs Castor Oil?

 An unseen side effect occurs as a result of these two very different production methods.
 What sets these two oils apart?